 Any fees not directly related to the proposed activity are not eligible for funding.
 In addition, the following activities and expenses are not eligible:

 - Funded and refundable costs

 - Overhead-fixed costs incurred regardless of project (e.g. mortgage, rent, utilities, insurance for applicants regular operations)

 - Expenses incurred prior to the contract date

-Applications are due by 5pm on June 5th, 2017.
-Additional appendices or attachments will not be reviewed.
+- Applications are due on June 18th, 2018 at 5pm EST. Additional appendices or attachments will not be reviewed.

-A recording of the May 12th webinar can be found here.
+- A webinar to review the application process took place on June 4th at 12pm EST. A recording of the webinar can be found here.